Ayyoubzadeh/ESP32-Wiznet-W5500-Micropython/README.md

 ----------
 Only Works with http (not https)

-How To login in asp.net with cookie (Web form auth)
+How to login in asp.net with cookie (Web form auth)
 -----------------
+First we need to get login page after that we need to post the username and password with __VIEWSTATE of the page.
+Finally we need to send the cookie for private pages. example:
 ```
 from wiznet5k import WIZNET5K
 from machine import Pin, SPI